Rafiul-Islam11/MATLAB/MachineFault/readME.md

+This is a demo version of a ongoing project for determining the machine fault from the frequency data of a machine at its Drive-End and Non-Drive-End.
+Many changes will be add in the future.

 # Folder
 ✨ APP | the installer APP for the MATLAB APP container ✨ CodeBASE | contains both installers' source codes